-Determinants of Micro and Small Enterprises Performance in South West Ethiopia: The Case of Manufacturing Enterprises in Bench Maji, Sheka, and Kefa Zones
+Factors Affecting Performance of Micro and Small Enterprises in South West Ethiopia: The Case of Bench Maji, Sheka, and Kefa Zones

-Gemechu Abdissa ^α & Teklemariam Fitwi ^σ
+Gemechu Abdissa a & Teklemariam Fitwi o

-Abstract- The aim of this study is to investigate the factors that affect the performance of SMEs in Bench Maji, Sheka, and Kefa zone particular to manufacturing sector.
+Abstract- The aim of this study is to investigate the factors that affect the performance of SMEs in Bench Maji, Sheka, and Kefa zone particular to manufacturing, trade and service sector.
 In this study, mixed research methods were used.
 Stratified simple random sampling was used to select proportional number of samples from the study area.
 Both primary and secondary source of data were used.
 To obtain the primary data, questionnaires were distributed for 278 micro and small sized enterprises owners and managers to access the performance status of their enterprises and also to examine factors affecting their performance.
 Secondary data were collected from books, journals, past research works, official documents and the Internet.
-To see the characteristics and impact of politico-legal, infrastructure, working premises, technology, social. marketing, finance, management and entrepreneurial skills on the performance of SMEs operating in Bench Maji, Sheka, and Kefa zone, descriptive and inferential statistics were employed.
+To see the characteristics and impact of politico-legal, social, working premises, technology, infrastructure, marketing, finance, management and entrepreneurial skills on the performance of SMEs operating in Bench Maji, Sheka, and Kefa zone, descriptive and inferential statistics were employed.
 Pearson correlation analysis is also used to see the relationship that exists between the variables.
 The findings of the study show that, there exists linear and positive significant ranging from substantial to strong relationship was found between independent and dependent variable.
 Moreover, the selected independent variables were significantly explaining the variations in the dependent variable at 5% level of significance.
 Based on findings, the study suggests that small and medium enterprise managers, directors, and all stakeholders should not only be concerned about internal structures and policies, but also must consider the external environment together to improve their performance.

-Keywords: small and medium enterprises (smes); performance, internal and external factors.
+Keywords: small and medium enterprises (SMEs); internal and external factors; and performance.